briankoser/sfc-listeners-guide/episodes/0042-top-5-pixar-movies.md

   </div>
 </div>

-Pixar had to make the water in {% workTitle "Finding Nemo" %} look more animated because it initially looked too real.
+Pixar had to make the water in {% work "Finding Nemo" %} look more animated because it initially looked too real.

 <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/01/episode-42-top-5-pixar-movies/#t=8:15">8:15</a> Matt realizes that movies aren't "streaming free on Netflix" because he is paying for Netflix every month.